leodeslf/leaf/notes/www.md

 Notes:

-* Blink comes from Webkit library named WebCore, forked by Google in 2013.
+* Blink comes from a Webkit library called WebCore, forked by Google in 2013.
 * Since 2019, Edge uses Blink (still being WebKit on iOS).